Jessica Castaneda, DVM

 Jessica Castaneda, DVM (formerly Dr. Sovereign) joined the team at Westridge in August 2015.
 She fulfilled her life-long dream of becoming a veterinarian after completing her Bachelor of Animal Science and Doctor of Veterinary Medicine degrees at Oklahoma State University in Stillwater, Oklahoma.

 As a strong believer in life-long learning, she continues to further her knowledge of preventative medicine and general practice.
 She strives to create comprehensive, holistic management plans for her patients with the life qualities and preferences of the individual pets and their people in mind.
-In addition to the incorporation of conventional methods, she is currently pursuing certification in Chinese herbal medicine and later in acupuncture in order to offer more modalities to her patients.
+In addition to the incorporation of conventional methods, she is currently pursuing certification in Traditional Chinese herbal medicine and later in acupuncture in order to offer more modalities to her patients.
 With her professional attitude, dedication, positive presence, compassion, and excellent communication skills, she works hand-in-hand with the entire Westridge team in the pursuit of providing those in her care with overall health and well-being.

 Teresa Fransik, DVM

 Teresa Fransik, DVM is a passionate believer in the health and wellness of people and their pets.
 She was trained as a traditional veterinarian and graduated from Texas A & M College of Veterinary Medicine.
 After an incident in 1998 with her beloved dachshund, Becky, she quickly discovered the value of chiropractic medicine when her own personal Chiropractor eliminated Becky’s severe neck pain.
 At the time, the laws of Texas would not allow for chiropractic adjustments of pets by veterinarians; however, years later when Dr Michelle Bammel suggested that she go back to school to get certified in Animal Chiropractic by AVCA, Dr Fransik was all in.